Faith in Action: Becoming a Bridge to Jesus

 Preparing the Way: The Power of Personal Testimony as a Bridge

-Consider this: Jesus could’ve immediately gone directly into the city Himself, but He let the woman’s testimony prepare the way.
-He waited until He was welcome.
-Her testimony stirred a hunger within the people to invite Jesus to stay with them.
-Jesus responded to their desire for Him by staying there for two days.
-His presence caused a harvest of salvation through the increase that only His grace could bring.
+Her testimony stirred a hunger within the people to invite Jesus to stay with them, so He responded to their desire for Him by staying there two days.
+His presence caused a harvest of salvation through the increase that only His grace could bring, as grace is connected to increase and abundance.

 You too can be a bridge to Jesus!
-Let these stories inspire you to bring others to Jesus through your prayers, encouragement, evangelism and any way you can.
+Let these stories inspire you to bring others to Jesus through your prayers, encouragement, evangelism, and any way you can.